Easy Flower Science Fair Project

 The purpose of the experiment was testing which solution keeps cut flowers fresh the longest.

 Procedure: The experiment tests 10 different solutions, each of which has been claimed to keep flowers fresh.
 Tap water was the negative control and sugar water was the positive control.
-Three Bellis Perennis (Daisy) flowers were cut at a 45-degree angle and placed in 10 jars with different solutions.
-Following the best practices of florists, the flowers were re-cut every two days and placed in fresh solutions.
-They were observed daily and their appearance was evaluated on a 4-point scale, with 1 representing a fresh cut flower, and 4 representing a significantly wilted one, browned, drooping and no longer fit for display.
+Three Bellis Perennis (daisies) were cut at a 45-degree angle and placed in 10 jars with different solutions.
+Following the best practices of florists, they were re-cut every two days and placed in fresh solutions.
+They were observed daily and their appearance was evaluated on a 4-point scale, with 1 representing a fresh cut, and 4 representing a significantly wilted one, browned, drooping and no longer fit for display.